gbelus/DATA-690-WANG/assignment_01/Course-Notes.md

 # Chapter 1

-## My Notes, dervived from *Python for Data Analysis by Wes Mckinney*
+## My Notes, derived from *Python for Data Analysis by Wes Mckinney*

 Python - is often called *scripting languages*, one can use to quickly write small programs to automake tasks.
 Python has become of the most important languages in academia and
          industry.
 Python is a popular choice for data analysis tasks and other discpline such as software engineering and data science.